ThinkDataEd/curriculum/docs/unit3/lesson18.md

     100. Could it be changed or modified to do this?

     **<u>Note:</u>** Feasible campaigns fall under the groups of people or community categories.
-If a campaign in the individual category, it should be modified to fall under the other categories before moving to round 4.
+If a campaign is in the individual category, it should be modified to fall under the other categories before moving to round 4.

 4. Display the campaign information students generated (and selected as a class) the previous day